All 53 Monthly Dividend Stocks

 - Dividend Yield

-The book value of financial firms such as Business Development Companies can fluctuate because the assets they hold can also fluctuate in value (stock in other companies, for example).
+Its important to note that the book value of Business Development Companies can fluctuate because the assets they hold can also fluctuate in value (stock in other companies, for example).

 Regardless of the type of company, investors are usually looking for a low price-to-book ratio.
 This means the stock price is more reflective of the raw asset value of the company, and is not over inflated.